Beat the Geeks: Season 1

 In the first season, four questions are asked, alternating between the contestant and the geek, whose questions are much more difficult.
 If the geek gives a wrong answer, the contestant wins the challenge, scores points, and gets to wear the geek's medal for the rest of the game.
 If the contestant misses a question, the challenge ends and the opponent may score 10 points by giving the correct answer.
 On occasion, if a challenge ends due to the contestant missing the question, the challenged geek will be asked the more difficult question to show off.

 If all four questions are answered correctly, a "geek-off" is played to decide the challenge.
-The player must name as many items as in a given category as possible in 15 seconds; the geek must then do the same in a much harder category.
+The player must name as many items in a given category as possible in 15 seconds; the geek must then do the same in a much harder category.
 If the geek cannot come up with more answers, the contestant wins the challenge, with ties going to the contestant.

 Resident geeks' medals are worth 20 points each, while a guest geek's medal awards 30.